 The State of Maryland has implemented the Corporate Purchasing Card Program to simplify the procurement of goods and services costing up to \$5000.
 The Purchasing Card is a VISA card issued through US Bank.
-Bowie State University has elected to place a maximum single purchase limit of \$3000 on the majority of BSU purchasing cards funded by state and grant accounts.
-For additional details see the Bowie State University Corporate Purchasing Card Policy & Procedure User's Guide.
+Bowie State University (BSU) has elected to place the same maximum single purchase limit of \$5000 on all BSU purchasing cards funded by state, auxiliary, and grant-funded accounts.
+For additional details, see the Bowie State University Corporate Purchasing Card Policy & Procedure User's Guide.

-B. PEOPLESOFT PURCHASE ORDER SYSTEM
+B. ORACLE PURCHASE ORDER SYSTEM